 The North Dakota Heritage Center & State Museum is closed Easter, Thanksgiving Day, Christmas Day, and New Year’s Day.

 We will also be closed on Christmas Eve this year.

 Is there an admission fee?

 What will I find at the State Archives?

-The State Archives is open Monday-Friday, 8 a.m.-4:30 p.m., except state holidays, and second Saturday of each month, 10 a.m.- 4:30 p.m.
-Read Archives FAQs, or for specific questions prior to your visit, contact firstname.lastname@example.org.
+The State Archives is open Monday-Friday, 8 a.m.-4:30 p.m., and the second Saturday of each month, 10 a.m.-4:30 p.m.
+The State Archives is closed on state holidays.
+For more information, visit the State Archives website, or for specific questions prior to your visit, contact email@example.com.